-Instant Pot Easy Beef Stroganoff Recipe is a hearty dish filled with tender pieces of steak covered in a creamy, mushroom gravy then layered over a bed of egg noodles.
+Instant Pot Beef Stroganoff is a hearty dish filled with tender pieces of steak covered in a creamy, mushroom gravy then layered over a bed of egg noodles.

-Have you ever tried beef stroganoff?
+Have you ever tried Instant Pot Beef Stroganoff?
 It’s one of John and Kale’s favorite meals.
 It was one of the first Instant Pot recipes we made when we purchased the pressure cooker two years ago.

-After mastering easy recipes like, mac and cheese and hot spinach dip, we went full speed ahead into making something a little more intermediate.
 Don’t worry, though.
-Since developing this easy beef stroganoff recipe, we decided to simplify it and made a Swedish Meatballs with Mushroom Gravy version, too.
+Since developing this Instant Pot Beef Stroganoff, we decided to simplify it and made a Swedish Meatballs with Mushroom Gravy version, too.

 Both versions have a creamy, rich, mushroom gravy, and both are served over pasta.
 However, one recipe is made is beef and the other uses store-bought meatballs.
 Super simple!

 How to Make Instant Pot Beef Stroganoff:

 Toss the beef with salt, pepper, garlic powder, onion powder, and paprika.

 Turn the Instant Pot to the saute function and add the olive oil and sirloin.
 Sear the meat on all sides, and add the mushrooms, onions, and butter.

 Sauté until the vegetables are beginning to soften, then add the butter.
 Next, add the garlic and continue to sauté for an additional 30 seconds.